dart-archive/www.dartlang.org/src/site/docs/tutorials/add-elements/index.markdown

-As you learned in the previous target, the DOM models a web page using a simple tree structure, in which each HTML page element, a title or paragraph for example, is a node in the tree.
+As you learned in the previous target, the DOM models a web page using a simple tree structure, in which each HTML page element
+(a title or paragraph, for example) is a node in the tree.
+Each node in the tree
-The tree structure is a result of each node keeping track of its parent and its children.
+keeps track of both its parent and its children.
-In Dart, the Node class contains the functions and properties that implement the treeing behavior of a node.
+In Dart, the Node class contains the methods and properties that implement a node's tree functionality.

 HTML page elements are one kind of node that can be in the DOM tree.
-In Dart, the Element class is a subclass of Node thus an Element can be placed in the DOM tree.
+In Dart, the Element class is a subclass of Node;
+thus, an Element can be placed in the DOM tree.
-Element implements the behavior common to all HTML page elements, such as maintaing information about its enclosing rectangle.
+Element implements the behavior common to all HTML page elements, such as maintaining information about its enclosing rectangle.

 Element has many subclasses that implement specialized behavior for different kinds of page elements.
-For example, ParagraphElement and TitleElement are both subclasses of Element that implement behavior specifc to paragraphs and titles..
+For example, ParagraphElement and TitleElement are both subclasses of Element that implement behavior specific to paragraphs and titles.

-At a basic level,
-in a Dart web app,
-the type of nodes you care about most are Elements.
-So this target focuses on Elements, rather than on Nodes.
+Because the nodes you care about most are usually elements, this target focuses on Element, rather than on Node.
+This target uses an app called ToDo to show how to add an element to the DOM.

 * [About elements in the DOM](#tree-structure)
 * [Create and run ToDo app in Dart Editor](#copy-app)